U.S. national anthem kneeling protests: College

+In February 2021, members of the Bluefield College men’s basketball team were suspended for one game after kneeling during the national anthem.

 On September 7, 2016, three volleyball players from West Virginia Tech knelt during the national anthem.

 On October 1, at East Carolina University, about 19 members of the band knelt, while about another two held the American flag during the national anthem at the beginning of the football game against the University of Central Florida.
 There have been almost no such incidents involving college football players, for the simple reason that college players and coaches are typically in the locker room when the anthem is played.
 There has been at least one exception to the rule, however.
 During a September 2016 away game at Northwestern, where players are traditionally on the field during the anthem, three Nebraska players knelt on the sideline.
 The NCAA football rulebook does not address the issue of pregame ceremonies (patriotic or otherwise) at all, except to say that team captains must be present for a coin toss three minutes before the first-half kickoff.

 College of the Ozarks president Jerry Davis announced in September 2017 that his college's teams would refuse to play any team whose players knelt during the anthem.
 In response, the NAIA chose to move its Division II men's basketball champion game away from College of the Ozarks' Keeter Gymnasium (where the championship game had been held since 2000) to Sanford Pentagon in Sioux Falls, South Dakota.

 On February 23, 2019, eight players of the Ole Miss men's basketball team took a knee during the national anthem at their home-game against Georgia.
 The players took a knee to protest the pro-confederate rally that was happening on campus at the time.
 The players previously stood during the national anthem, with this being the first time they took the knee.
 The athletes were upset by a video posted online by the rally organizers a few days prior.
 The protest reached national attention and received negative backlash.
 However, the athletes received public support from University officials.

 On September 24, 2016, Michigan football players Jordan Lewis and Khalid Hill raised their right arms in the air in support of the Anthem Protests.